Crypt Lake Trail

-The Crypt Lake Trail is one of the premium hikes in Waterton Lakes National Park in Alberta, Canada.
+The Crypt Lake Trail is a hiking trail in Waterton Lakes National Park in Alberta, Canada.
 It is accessed by a dedicated ferry service operating from the Waterton Park Townsite.

-The first part of the trail offers the choice of two alternate routes for ascent and return running through forest, the longer of which passes the impressive Hellroaring Falls.
+The first part of the trail offers the choice of two alternate routes for ascent and return running through forest, the longer of which passes the Hellroaring Falls.
 After that the trail becomes an open walk through a valley crossing small mountain streams and leading up to the views of Crypt Falls.
 The cascading Crypt Falls are over 150 m high and are fed by Crypt Lake in the hanging valley above the falls.
 The last part of the trail is the ascent to Crypt Lake.
 This part is more challenging; in parts the walk runs at the edge of steep drops, secured by cable and also involves crawling through a narrow, but short, tunnel.
 Finally the trail reaches the shores of Crypt Lake through a small forest.